mperotto/WebCamMotionAlert/README.md

 - **Full-Screen Mode**: This system now allows you to go into full-screen mode by pressing 'F'.
 This is particularly useful for better monitoring or when viewing on larger screens.
 Press 'Esc' to exit full-screen mode.
 - **User-Friendly Settings Interface**: The interface has been redesigned to be more intuitive, providing sliders for settings adjustment.
 These include sensitivity, alarm interval, and motion check interval.
 - **Preservation of User Preferences**: The system will now remember user preferences even after a browser refresh.
 It uses local storage to save settings such as alarm intervals, sensitivity, and area of focus.
+-- 2023-08-03
+## Updated Features

+- **Average Brightness Calculation**: Added a function to calculate the average brightness of the pixels in an image.
+This is used to determine whether it is daytime or nighttime.
+- **Time-Based Brightness Check**: We now check the image brightness every 15 minutes instead of on every frame.
+This improves performance and still allows us to adjust sensitivity based on lighting conditions.
+- **Brightness-Based Sensitivity Adjustment**: The sensitivity of the motion detection is now adjusted based on the image brightness.
+Sensitivity is increased when it's nighttime and decreased during the daytime.
+- **Shadow Detection**: Added a function to detect and ignore shadows in the image.
+This helps to reduce false alarms caused by shadow movement.
+- **Brightness Calculation Optimization**: We now calculate the average brightness only from the first vertical fifth of the image where the sky is visible.
+This improves performance by reducing the number of pixels we need to process.

 ## Usage